 - What light engine moves will occur

-Boss Loco Ops is optimized for Precision Scheduled Railroading (PSR) and is a part of the Boss integrated set of planning tools.
-This means that other planning information, such as network, traffic and train data is shared with the Boss Loco Ops module.
+Loco Ops is optimized for Precision Scheduled Railroading (PSR) and is a part of the Biarri Rail integrated set of planning tools.
+This means that other planning information, such as network, traffic and train data is shared with the Loco Ops module.
 Additionally, Biarri Rail works with our clients to build the data interfaces for railroad data inputs (such as real-time locomotive and train positions) and outputs to the railroad’s train management system.

 Navis Rail Loco Ops can also be used to optimize: